wouter291/LetsMoveIt/README.md

 catkin_make
 ```

-**NOTE** that you need to change the *universal_robot/ur_driver/src/ur_driver/io_interface.py*to the *io_interface.py* that is in the src folder uploaded to this github.
+**NOTE:** You need to change the *universal_robot/ur_driver/src/ur_driver/io_interface.py* with the *io_interface.py* that is in the src folder uploaded to this github.
 Copy it and paste it in your catkin_ws/src/universal_robot/ur_driver/src/ur_driver.
 Don't forget to delete the old one.

 ## Installing the Let's Move It package